Young woman sits alone at cafeteria table with laptop and coffee.

 3. There are easy things you can do to improve your credit score, like making on-time payments and reducing your credit debt.

-Lenders look at your credit score to determine your creditworthiness.
+Lenders, including card issuers, look at your credit score to determine your credit rating.
+Wondering where you stand?

-A low credit score may make opening a new credit card account, buying a home, taking out a personal loan, or even renting an apartment more difficult.
+A low credit score may make opening revolving credit like a credit card account, buying a home, taking out a personal loan, or even renting an apartment more difficult.
 However, what qualifies as a “bad credit score” depends on your creditor and needs.

 Credit score ranges